-BCSP reviews application materials (Official Transcripts, Application Form, Experience Form and Reference Form) determining eligibility for both the ASP and CSP examinations.
+BCSP reviews application materials (Official Transcripts, Application Form, and Experience Form) determining eligibility for both the ASP and CSP examinations.
 Unless waived, candidates must first pass the ASP examination and meet education/experience standards before becoming eligible for the CSP Exam.

 BCSP uses a point system to determine eligibility for examinations.
 Your total points are the sum of your academic points and your experience points.
 A candidate must have 48 points to sit for the ASP examination and 96 points to sit for the CSP examination.

 5.)
 Purchase Your Exam(s)

 Anytime during the eligibility period, candidates may register and pay for their applicable examination (ASP or CSP) by calling Certification Services at +1 217-359-9263.
 BCSP notifies candidates how long they have to schedule and sit for their examination.